 The sample WordPress page will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the Item moved to the Trash message …

-(WordPress Sample Page Deleted)
+(WordPress Page Deleted)

-Your sample page will be removed, but not permanently deleted.
+The page will be removed, but not permanently deleted.

 Now that you have deleted the sample page, the next step is to delete unnecessary WordPress plugins.

-Cleaning Up WordPress – Delete Unnecessary Plugins
+Cleaning Up WordPress – How To Delete Unnecessary Plugins

 As part of our recommended WordPress maintenance routine, it’s best to remove any unused and unnecessary plugins from your system.